glideroggan/ski/readme.md

 # TODO
 - fix a depth map to the snowy background
+  - ✔️got the heightmap
   - the values in the depth map should influence the height of the player, so that it looks like they are going up and down on the snowy parts
   - if we are able, we can try to rotate the player character to match the slope of the snow, which would be super cool
 - fix the little face in the corner that can react to things happening in the game
+  - need to generate the faces
+    - idle
+    - happy
+    - sad
+    - angry
+    - surprised
+    - scared
 - fix depth checks, so that we can render characters in front of the obstacles
 - choose between silly characters
   - image up to the left corner of the screen